fsgeoghd-tech/Running_Dinner_automated/README.md

 ## How to

-1. Download and install [Anaconda Navigator](https://anaconda.org/) if you do not have it installed already.
+1. Download and install [Anaconda Navigator](https://anaconda.org/) or [Visual Studio Code](https://code.visualstudio.com/) if you do not have it installed already.

 2. Create an [openrouteservice account](https://openrouteservice.org/dev/#/login) if you do not already have one.